askeing/Hasal/ffi_example/README.md

 ## Install `Rust` and `Cargo`

-You can follow the [Installation Guide](https://doc.rust-lang.org/cargo/getting-started/installation.html) to install `Rust` and `Cargo`.
+You can follow the [Install Rust](https://www.rust-lang.org/en-US/install.html) or [Installation Guide](https://doc.rust-lang.org/cargo/getting-started/installation.html) to install `Rust` and `Cargo`.

 ### Windows